 The ‘Namgis people are residents of Cormorant Island in the village of Alert Bay and have traditional claims on much of the surrounding area including most of the Nimpkish River Valley.

 Early ‘Namgis history tells of a man named Gwa’nalalis who the Creator turned into a river, the Gwa’ni River.
 This is the Nimpkish River.
 This river was the heart of the ‘Namgis people.
 At one time, there were as many as 9,000 people living in the area, with people of the Namgis living all along the Nimpkish River Valley, as well as on islands off the coast near the river-mouth, including Cormorant Island.
 They are people of the canoe, Salmon People.

-The art and culture of the Namgis is fascinating and is a very big part of this community.
-The Big House is so beautiful with the worlds tallest totem pole located there, the potlaches, feasting and dancing can take you to another time.
-My wife and I love to visit Cormorant Island, my wife’s father was a man of the Namgis and she has many relatives there.
+The art and culture of the Namgis are fascinating and are a very big part of this community.
+The Big House is so beautiful with the world’s tallest totem pole located there, the potlatches, feasting, and dancing can take you to another time.
+My wife and I love to visit Cormorant Island, my wife’s father was a man of the Namgis, and she has many relatives there.